PTsolvers/PseudoTransientStokes.jl/README.md

 This command starts a server and opens the browser window with file manager.

 ## Additional infos
-The repository implements a reference tests suite, using [ReferenceTests.jl](https://github.com/JuliaTesting/ReferenceTests.jl), to verify the correctness of the outputed results with resepct to a reference solution.
+The repository implements a reference tests suite, using [ReferenceTests.jl](https://github.com/JuliaTesting/ReferenceTests.jl), to verify the correctness of the outputed results with respect to a reference solution.

 ## Questions, comments and discussions
 To discuss technical issues, please post on Julia Discourse in the [Julia at Scale topic](https://discourse.julialang.org/c/domain/parallel/) or in the `#gpu` or `#distributed` channels on the [Julia Slack](https://julialang.slack.com/) (to join, visit https://julialang.org/slack/).